kirklg/sapytools/README.md

 # sapytools
-Collection of sysadmin python tools
+Collection of sysadmin python and shell tools